 Distance from Minneapolis: 1 hour 40 minutes/95 miles

 New Ulm is known for being one of the most German cities in Minnesota and is well known for its German heritage.
-It’s located in the southern part of the state, just under 2 hours from Minneapolis.
+It’s located in the southern part of the state, just under 2 hours away making it one of the best day trips from Minneapolis.

 During your visit to New Ulm, you’ll likely hear the Glockenspiel sounding.
 This free-standing bell tower is found in the downtown area of town and sounds its bells multiple times each day.
 You’ll hear them at noon, 3pm, and 5pm, as well as other times throughout the day.

 The Minnesota Music Hall of Fame is an interesting museum to visit, honoring musicians that have lived in the state and have made music great in Minnesota.

 You can also go see the 102-foot statue called the Hermann Monument, which stands in Hermann Heights Park.

 Other historical sights in the city include the Wanda Gag House and the Cathedral of the Holy Trinity.

 Distance from Minneapolis: 1 hour 10 minutes/55 miles

 Located right along the Mississippi River just south of the Twin Cities, Red Wing is known for its historical sights, as well as being the home of Red Wing Shoes.